hygark/MalduarkAnaly/README.md

   Using it on unauthorized systems or with real malware outside a controlled environment may violate laws such as LGPD (Brazil) or GDPR internationally.
 * **Responsibility:** The author (Hygark) is not responsible for any misuse of the tool.
 Run only in isolated virtual machines and obtain permissions before performing analyses.

----

-## Contributions

-Contributions are welcome!
-Submit pull requests or open issues on the GitHub repository.

----

-## License

-MIT License.
-See the LICENSE file for more details.

----

-## Contact

-For questions or suggestions, contact Hygark via GitHub.